 When you know your topic reasonably well, the hard part about commenting isn’t cranking out the comments – it’s actually keeping up-to-date with other people’s posts.

 So, ask your virtual assistant to create a list of blogs in your niche that you want to monitor.
 Then, have your assistant look at them two or three times a week and send you a daily or bi-weekly email with a digest of what’s been posted.

 Then you can quickly dash off your comments, and your assistant can post them on your behalf – under your name, with a link back to you.

 One problem you have as a content creator is finding fresh content to post.
 Interviewing other authors is a brilliant way to get expert content quickly.

 Usually, fellow authors are happy to be interviewed – and they’ll often share the resulting post with their audience too.

-Task 4: Reviewing other blogs
+4. Reviewing other blogs

 One tactic that I’ve tried with one of my blogs was reviewing other blogs in my niche.
-It works really well – it was great content and it won me a lot of respect and gratitude from fellow bloggers in my industry.
+It works really well – it was great content and it won me a lot of respect and gratitude from fellow creators in my industry.

 Here’s what you do.
-Ask your virtual assistant to go out and find other blogs like yours and write out a quick 40 to 50 word summary of what’s on the website.
+Ask your virtual assistant to go out and find other blogs like yours and write out a quick 40 to 50 word summary of what’s on the blog.

-When she has 10 of 12 of these, you can combine them into a list post that can sit on your website as a great piece of cornerstone content.
+When she has 10 of 12 of these, you can combine them into a list post that can sit on your blog as a great piece of cornerstone content.
 Make sure you link to all the blogs featured of course.

 Remove the noise, pause the input

 There is too much noise everywhere around us.
 Our brains are hard-wired for social media.

 We’re curious about the new and unexpected, we constantly refresh news feeds, review notifications and mindlessly click on links.
 We’re easily interrupted and distracted which makes us restless and easily bored.

 It reduces our capacity to absorb and retain information.
 Information gathering becomes a shallow distraction and a waste of time.

 It’s a skill to be able to shut out the distractions and choose what, when and how to consume information.

-To pause the input and filter the noise from the signal.
+- To pause the input and filter the noise from the signal.

-To be more purposeful about your habits and the way you spend your time online.
+- To be more purposeful about your habits and the way you spend your time online.

-To let go of that curiosity need and to not feed it all the time.
+- To let go of that curiosity need and to not feed it all the time.

+Don’t do FOMO.
 Curate your sources better by giving attention to those that respect your time.

 Limit the time you spend following political scandals, breaking news, celebrity gossip, sports and the time spent TV-watching and game-playing.

 Block websites that waste your time, cancel meetings, turn on the airplane mode.
 Don’t let others force their goals onto your schedule and gain back the hours these suck from your life.
 Stop being a consumer of media, be a producer instead.

 Stop planning and take action

 Planning is essential, but only to a point.
 The more time you devote to planning, the more fears and doubts you start having.
 Many spend too much time thinking about it, instead of taking action.

 Turn your ideas and dreams into reality.
 Set up your working routine with tight but realistic deadlines.
-Break the unreasonable big blogging goals and dreams into smaller and more manageable tasks.
+Break the unreasonable big goals and dreams into smaller and more manageable tasks.

 Have a brief and prioritized to-do list every day.
 Use the Pomodoro technique to block off your time and do intense sprints of uninterrupted work.

 Having limited time makes you more focused and productive.
 Without constraints, tasks may end up expanding to fill the unlimited time available for their completion.

+Set reminders.
 Stop trying to multitask and get into the habit of ticking items off that to-do list.
 Send that email, reach out to that person, finish recording that YouTube blog video and publish that post.

+Show up every day.
 To become great at something you need to have the fire within you, the internal drive and determination.

 It helps you show initiative, drives you to do more, keeps you committed to putting in the effort and the hours needed to succeed.

 Dedicate your every moment to creating the best work that you can.
 Have the discipline to always keep going at it, work consistently, never lose the focus and never give up on your dreams.

 You don’t need anyone else to push you to do this.
 The motivation, desire, and work ethic come from within yourself.

 Don’t be led by perfectionism and other fears

 People have a phobia of the “publish” button.
 There’s always something to add, change, polish, more research to do.

 It never stops, and you drag the process on and on.
 Fear leads a lot of people.

 Fear of being ridiculed, fear that you’re not good enough, fear of what others might say, fear of having no readers, lacking talent, fear that others have a better way of doing things.

 All the uncertainty is unsettling.
 You should accept and learn to live with things that are beyond your control.

 Overcome your fears, don’t wait for a masterpiece, be positive and free yourself to just write, write, write.

 Write fast, constantly, anywhere at any time.
 Don’t allow your mind to have the opportunity to wander, let your thoughts flow, get the ideas down quickly, and don’t worry about spelling and grammar errors.
+Spit first, shine later.

 Ultimately, you have to ask your own questions, try out things and find the best way for yourself.
 Close your eyes and click on the “publish” button.
 Your post is now online for the world to see.

 You’ll realize how silly it was to have any fears and how you should have published that article a long time ago.
 Your first post may suck, but you will become better.
 The best way to get better is to practice.

 By practicing in public, you get feedback, and that improves your work.
 Measure, learn and improve as you go along.